buyoleisacko/Kotlin-Everyday-updates/README.md

 Function refactoring to new lines and named arguments in intelliJ.
 This saves us time and makes the code more readble.

+How to provide multiple arguments of the same type with vararg. vararg means variable argument. we write the values in plural.

+How to create a class in Kotlin class is a reusable template.